francistran/Oil-well-diagnostic-by-machine-learning/README.md

 # Oil-well-diagnostic-by-machine-learning
 The model detects down-hole problems for oil well and recommends solutions using machine learning techniques and dynamometer card data.
-The application is implemented by building convolutional neural network model and deployed model to Flask web.
+The application is implemented by building convolutional neural network model and deployed model to Python web framwork.
 Link to download full application: https://drive.google.com/drive/folders/1OD5a95SCgrYlneuCOI3qfYCqMxjPOjgV?usp=sharing